Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 Please scroll down the the relevant section related to your Fedora installation.

-# Fedora Workstation and it's spins
+# Installing NVIDIA drivers on Fedora Workstation and it's spins

 ## 0. Before we get started!